 Event Type: Click to Select

-DanceWorks presents Julia Sasso dances’ Sporting Life will start on
+This event has finished.
+DanceWorks presents Julia Sasso dances’ Sporting Life starts on

 Time: 8:00 PM - 9:30 PM

-Click to add this event to your Google Calendar:
+Click on the button below to add this event to your Google Calendar:

 Harbourfront Centre Theatre (formerly Enwave Theatre)